top of page

 View from the steepest funicular in the world to access Stoos

-Honorary Mentions: More Car-Free towns
+7. Honorary Mentions: More Car-Free villages in Switzerland

 While the six towns highlighted offer exceptional car-free experiences, there are several others in Switzerland that deserve mention.
 These destinations provide similar tranquil environments and stunning natural beauty: